 Fighting paid sick leave ordinances

-On behalf of the Metropolitan Milwaukee Association of Commerce, Joe challenged the constitutionality of an ordinance requiring private sector employers to provide paid sick leave.
+On behalf of the Metropolitan Milwaukee Association of Commerce, Joe challenged the constitutionality of a City of Milwaukee ordinance requiring private sector employers to provide paid sick leave.
 Joe’s team successfully obtained an injunction in the trial court preventing the law from taking effect.
 While the injunction was in effect and the case worked its way through the appellate courts, Joe’s team worked with the Wisconsin legislature and the governor to pass a state law preempting any local ordinances dealing with sick leave, saving millions of dollars for the individual members of the chamber of commerce.

 Notable Partner in Major M&A Transaction